Trent Rockets win low-scoring thriller in final of men's Hundred

 Chasing just 121 to win, the Rockets struggled and needed 11 from the final five balls.

-But, in a rip-roaring finale, captain Lewis Gregory fired his side over the line by whipping Richard Gleeson for a stunning six and following with two fours to seal a win with two balls to spare.
+But in a rip-roaring finale, captain Lewis Gregory fired his side over the line by whipping Richard Gleeson for a stunning six and following with a four and a single to seal a win with two balls to spare.

 As the ball reached the boundary, the Rockets players stormed on to the field and mobbed Gregory as a capacity Lord's crowd roared.

+"What a place to play," Gregory said.
+"To win a final here is amazing and the crowd have been fantastic tonight and throughout the whole competition."

-The momentum swung from one side to the other in the closing stages with the Originals on course for an unlikely victory before the final five balls.
+The momentum swung from one side to the other in the closing stages with the Originals on course for an unlikely victory before the final set.
+They had struggled to 120-9 from their 100 balls.

 The win means the Rockets join Oval Invincibles women, who beat Southern Brave to defend their title earlier in the day, as champions of The Hundred in 2022.